Goom11/Resume/TEACHING.md

 Experience
 ----------

+**The Coding School** Instructor, 2014 - 2017

+* Taught HTML/CSS, Javascript, and Unity to Middle School Students
+* Learned what makes programming difficult to learn and how tools can make this easier
+* Helped design and provide feedback on course curriculums

 **Facebook** Software Engineering Intern, July 2016 - September 2016

 * Uhaul-Daiquery Integration: Improving Data Scientist's UX by integrating two separate but commonly used together tools